Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): Conclusions

 \section{Conclusions}

-In this work we demonstrate the importance of a mission like GECCO at hard X-rays and soft gamma rays that will finally cover the huge observational gap between X-rays and gamma rays.
+In this work we have presented a novel mission concept for a next-generation telescope covering hard X-ray and soft gamma-ray energies, the GECCO Galactic Explorer with a Coded Aperture Mask Compton Telescope.
+We have discussed the importance of a mission like GECCO, which combines a coded mask with a Compton telescope, that will finally cover the huge observational gap between X-rays and gamma rays.
 The new mission concept of combining the high-resolution of the coded mask with the high sensitivity of the Compton telescope will allow to clearly distinguish and detect point sources from truly diffuse emission even in very dense regions of the sky.
 With such an instrument we can finally assess complicated regions such as the Galactic center with its supermassive black hole.
 Observations with a GECCO telescope will also shed light on the origin of the Fermi Bubbles, on the origin of the 511 keV line, on the nucleosynthesis of elements and the chemical evolution of the Galaxy, on the dynamics of Galactic winds, on the mechanisms of transport in the low-energy CRs, and eventually on the role of low-energy CRs on the Galaxy evolution and star formation.
-Moreover, the possibility of resolving sources at gamma-ray energies will also enable us to answer open questions regarding Galactic diffuse emissions and cosmic rays.
+Moreover, the possibility of resolving sources at gamma-ray energies will also enable us to answer open questions regarding Galactic diffuse emissions and cosmic rays at large scales.
 In more detail, observations of the diffuse inverse Compton component of the interstellar emission will allow determination of the spatial distribution of low-energy CR electrons, their sources, their propagation and acceleration, and their relation to the interstellar medium.
 As a consequence, a GECCO mission will also enable indirect detection searches for dark matter and searches for new physics \citep[e.g.][]{P8IG} and extragalactic studies \citep[e.g.][]{EGB}.
 Thanks to the power of a GECCO mission to resolve otherwise confused point sources from the diffuse emission and to its unprecedented sensitivity a GECCO mission will also enable studies of single extragalactic and Galactic sources and of populations of sources allowing discoveries of new astrophysical phenomena whose spectra peak in a poorly explored gamma-ray range.
 With the BGO detector a GECCO mission will also detect transients such as GRBs and will enable improved multimessenger astrophysics.